-At the Ricardo Fisas Natura Bissé Foundation, we want to offer basic suggestions and simple solutions to minimize these possible side effects on skin's appearance.
-The hope is that with the right information, they can be managed successfully.
+At the Ricardo Fisas Natura Bissé Foundation, we want to offer basic suggestions and simple solutions to minimize these possible side effects.
+The hope is that with the right information, they can be prevented.
+When we are comfortable with our physical appearance, we feel more empowered to face the day.